nickerso/cellml-spec-sphinx-test/source/import-component-element-item.rst

    empty namespace.
 The value of the name attribute MUST be a valid CellML identifier.
-The value of the name attribute MUST NOT be identical to the name attribute of any other import component or component element in the CellML Infoset.
+The value of the name attribute MUST NOT be identical to the name attribute of any other import component or component element in the CellML infoset.

 2. Every import component element MUST contain a component\_ref attribute in the empty namespace.
 The value of the component\_ref attribute MUST be a valid CellML identifier.
-The value of the component\_ref attribute MUST match the value of the name attribute on a component or import component element in the imported CellML Infoset.
+The value of the component\_ref attribute MUST match the value of the name attribute on a component or import component element in the imported CellML infoset.
 The value of the component\_ref attribute MUST NOT match the value of the component\_ref attribute on any sibling import component element.